-This kind of switch is used in a hall or big rooms or Godown where different lamps are require to ON from different places.
-Moreover, in a multistory building, the lamp at ground floor in car parking shade can be controlled or ON or OFF from any floor by made of intermediate switch circuit.
+This kind of switch is used in a hall, big rooms or Godown where different lamps are require to ON/OFF from different places.
+Moreover, in a multistory building, the lamp at ground floor, in car parking shade can be controlled or ON / OFF from any floor by using intermediate switch circuit.

 In Fig 2, a lamp is controlled from three different places by using two, 2-way switches and one intermediate switch.